richardlam4391/IBM-Data-Analyst-Professional-Certificate/Python Project for Data Science/README.md

 The project demonstrates the ability to to analyze the relationship between a company's underlying earnings and its market valuation trends.

 ---

+## Core Tasks
+- Utilize Python library, which is yfinance, to download the dataset from the financial history.
+- Use BeautifulSoup to webscrape the revenue data from HyperText Markup Language (HTML) tables.
+- Utilize Python library to combine one of many datasets into a whole dashboard.

+---

 ### Core Objectives: